synbioks/ACS-XML-to-text/README.md

 Update the following parameters in the second cell

 ```
-input_path = directory to articles
+input_path = directory to articles and supplementary files
 output_path = directory to the output of this script
-suppl_path = directory to the supplementary files of the articles
 txt_path = directory to the plain texts of the articles
 ```